Enry99/DiagMC/README.md

     - [main.cpp](https://github.com/Enry99/DiagMC/blob/main/src/main.cpp) is the main function of the executable, which calls the function setup function, with the possiblity to pass the name of the settings file as a command line argument.
 3. the [tests](https://github.com/Enry99/DiagMC/blob/main/tests) folder, which contains the [tests.cpp](https://github.com/Enry99/DiagMC/blob/main/test/tests.cpp) source file, with all the unit tests for the program.
    The test involve all methods of the Diagram_core class, and the Metropolis-Hastings loop function, checking that the results coincide with the expected values
-5. the [examples](https://github.com/Enry99/DiagMC/blob/main/examples) folder, which contains three examples of settings files, two csv files with the results of the calculations, two python scripts to plot the results, and the plotted images.
+5. the [examples](https://github.com/Enry99/DiagMC/blob/main/examples) folder, which contains three examples of settings files and the associated csv files with the results of the calculations, two python scripts to plot the results, and the plotted images.
    More on this in the Examples section.

 The documentation of all classes and functions (generated with [Doxygen](https://www.doxygen.nl/)) can be found [here](https://enry99.github.io/DiagMC/) under the 'Classes' and 'Files' menus.